 Run a business credit check

 You may decide to run a credit check to analyze your client’s business credit profile.
 You may also view their payment history with trade partners.
-If you have access to how well your client met their payment obligations in the past, you can easily decipher whether you will get paid on time.
+If you have access to how well your client has met their payment obligations in the past, you can easily decipher whether you will get paid on time.

 Hire a collection agency

 After the creditor has carried out multiple attempts to collect on a delinquent account to no avail, the creditor should consider hiring a collection agency.
 It is important to note that the creditor will not receive the full amount owed upon hiring a collection agency.
-Typically, collection agencies charge between 25 to 45 percent of the total amount to be recovered.
+Typically, collection agencies charge between 25 and 45 percent of the total amount to be recovered.
 Hiring a collection agency may not be worth the expenses, depending on the total amount owed.

-Writing account off as bad debt
+Writing accounts off as bad debt

 The creditor, after multiple attempts to collect on a delinquent account (via telephone calls, and letters), may decide to cut their losses and elect not to hire a collection agency.
 If the total amount owed minus the collection agency’s charge is not worth it, the creditor should write the account off as a bad debt.
-By doing this, the creditor can at least, claim a tax deduction for the amount owed.
+By doing this, the creditor can at least claim a tax deduction for the amount owed.

-Frequently Asked Questions (FAQs)
+Frequently Asked Questions

 Like any other business decision, you need to scrutinize the collection agency.
-You should verify the agency’s legitimacy, confirm if they use skip tracing, ensure that they have insurance, and compare fees with their competitors.
+You should verify the agency’s legitimacy, confirm if they use skip tracing, ensure they have insurance, and compare fees with their competitors.

 Key Takeaways

-Writing a collection letter is a delicate process that requires a lot of consideration and for the business owner to follow guidelines.
+Writing a collection letter is a delicate process that requires a lot of consideration and requires the business owner to follow guidelines.
 In addition to serving as a business communication with clients with which you may continue to do business upon repayment, the collection letters may also be used as legal documents should the need arise.
 As a result, collection letters should be well written and contain all necessary elements and relevant details.
 If done properly, the collection process will be a smooth and hassle-free process without having to close the account of a client.